horvathmarton/lab49-tech-talk-ctf/README.md

 # lab49-tech-talk-ctf

-Material for the Lab49 internal CTF.
+Material, infrastructure setup and bundler script for a small, lightweight CTF.

 ## Setup